What to Do in Barcelona on Easter Sunday

 4. Enjoy Traditional Easter Food

-Easter is a time for special culinary treats.
+Easter has always been associated with exquisite recipes.
 Barcelona offers some delicious traditional dishes that you shouldn’t miss:

-• Mona de Pascua: This is a typical Easter cake, often decorated with chocolate eggs or sugar figures.
-It’s a delicious treat enjoyed by families during Easter.
+• Mona de Pascua: This is his traditional Easter cake, which can be decorated with chocolate eggs or figures from sugar.
+This is a sweet item that families consume particularly during Easter.

-• Coca de Sant Joan: Although associated with the Feast of Sant Joan in June, it is also a common treat during Easter.
-It’s a flatbread topped with various ingredients such as candied fruits or pine nuts.
+• Coca de Sant Joan: Although found around the time of the festival of Sant Joan in June they are also big during Easter.
+Sweet or savoury it’s a flat bread usually covered with something like candied fruits or pine nuts.

 5. Visit Park Güell